aesthetics at ubc

 current students

-past students
+past members

 Yuichi Amitani wrote a doctoral dissertation in philosophy of biology but also wrote on the ontology of photographs.